Brendaoduor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22.list all users and their home directories
-23.script lists all files and directories that are empty in current directory 24.script lists all files with .gif extension
+23.script lists all files and directories that are empty in current directory 24.script lists all files with .gif extension 25.script prints the first letter of the acrostic 26.script parses webservers logs in tsv format